 - What are the direct consequences of not thinking and planning?

 - Will thinking and planning be able to pre-empt most “disasters”?

 Events only turn into disasters when there is no planning for it.
-Planning does not cost money if people in general took responsibility for their actions and follow guidelines and laws of a particular urbanized are.
-Then disasters can be avoided or at the very least handled more successfully with contingencies in place and relief plans carried out with more success.
+Planning does not cost money if people in general took responsibility for their actions and follow guidelines and laws of a particular urbanised zone.
+Then disasters can be avoided, or at the very least handled more successfully with contingencies in place and relief plans carried out with more success.